-- amiodarone, a medicine used to treat irregular heart beat - medicines used to treat viral infections such as flu, herpes and HIV - isoniazid, a medicine used to treat tuberculosis - nitrofurantoin, a medicine used to treat urinary tract infections - ketoconazole, a medicine used to treat fungal infections - ritonavir, a medicine used to treat HIV infection - rifampicin, a medicine used to treat infections such as tuberculosis - medicines used to treat high cholesterol levels in the blood - medicines used to treat diabetes - medicines that may lower blood pressure - medicine used to treat epilepsy such as carbamazepine and phenobarbital - phenytoin, a medicine used in preventing seizures - St John's Wort (Hypericum perforatum).
+- amiodarone, a medicine used to treat irregular heart beat - medicines used to treat viral infections such as flu, herpes and HIV - isoniazid, a medicine used to treat tuberculosis - nitrofurantoin, a medicine used to treat urinary tract infections - ketoconazole, a medicine used to treat fungal infections - ritonavir, a medicine used to treat HIV infection - rifampicin, an antibiotic used with other medicine to treat tuberculosis - medicines used to treat high cholesterol levels in the blood - medicines used to treat diabetes - medicines that may lower blood pressure - medicine used to treat epilepsy such as carbamazepine and phenobarbital - phenytoin, a medicine used in preventing seizures

-These medicines may be affected by VELCADE or may affect how well
+• St John's Wort (Hypericum perforatum).

-VELCADE works.
+These medicines may be affected by VELCADE or may affect how well VELCADE works.
 Your doctor or pharmacist can tell you what to do if you are using any of these medicines.